Frank Mruk

-Frank Mruk is an architect, author, artist and strategist.
+Frank Mruk is an architect and technology strategist.
 His research explores the nature of strategy in the creative pursuit of competitive advantage and innovation.
 He served as the executive director and founder of both the New York Center for Strategic Innovation and the Boston Center for Smart Building Technology.

 Education

 He was educated at Pratt Institute, Pace University and at the University of Oxford.
 He has taught at the School of Visual Arts, the Rhode Island School of Design, Roger Williams University, the Parsons School of Design, New York University, and at the New York Institute of Technology where he served as associate dean for the School of Architecture and Design and has been a lecturer/visiting critic at the WE School, the United Nations, Oxford Brooks University, the University of Chile, the Fashion Institute of Technology, MIT, Columbia University, Harvard University and at Yale University.
-In 2021, he was ranked by Academic Influence in the top 1% in the world in influence in both the Architecture and Engineering professions.
+In 2021, Dean Mruk was ranked by Academic Influence in the top 1% in the world in influence in both the Architecture and Engineering professions.

 Mruk studied with Lebbeus Woods and Raimund Abraham.
 He also worked for Cuban cinematographer Nestor Almendros during the filming of Heartburn with Meryl Streep and Jack Nicholson.
-He spent 10 years working on Wall Street for Maurice Greenberg at American International Group and later for John Mack at Morgan Stanley, and in professional practice for the Aga Kahn (AKAA) winning architect Emre Arolat and earlier for William Breger, past dean of the New York School of Interior Design.
+He spent 10 years working on Wall Street for Maurice Greenberg at American International Group and later for John Mack at Morgan Stanley, and in professional practice for the Aga Khan (AKAA) winning architect Emre Arolat and earlier for William Breger, past dean of the New York School of Interior Design.